Abdullah-MLE/Analyzing-Historical-Stock-Revenue-Data-and-Building-a-Dashboard/README.md

 ## 📁 Files

-- `Final Assignment-v2.ipynb`: Main Jupyter Notebook with code and explanations
+- `Analyzing Historical StockRevenue Data and Building a Dashboard.ipynb`: Main Jupyter Notebook with code and explanations
 - `README.md`: Project description and instructions

 ## 📬 Contact